env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 ```

 #### Project Selector
-This custom scaffolder field, fetches all available env0 projects based on the permissions of the API key provided in the `app-config.yaml` and the selected template id if given.
+This custom scaffolder field fetches all available env0 projects based on the permissions of the API key provided in the `app-config.yaml` and the selected template ID (if provided).
-It queries the available projects for the api key, then filters by the projects that are assigned to that template.
+It queries the available projects for the API key and then filters the projects that are assigned to that template.
-If no template id is given, it will fetch all projects.
+If no template ID is provided, it will fetch all projects.

 It can be installed as follows in the `App.tsx`